davidsilvasmith/bitcoinbulls.net/_posts/2014-10-23-circle-is-amazing.md

 ---
-excerpt: Circle is more amazing than people realize.
+excerpt: Circle enables people to use dollars for bitcoin purchases, charges no fees to purchase or sell, insures deposits, and charges no fees to send or receive.
 image: /images/circle-is-amazing.jpg
 ---